📢 We will be closed from Friday 3 April to Monday 6 April for the Easter public holidays. 🪺

 Clients may have several concerns when entering a BFA.
 Some common concerns include:

-One of the main concerns is whether the agreement will be upheld in Court.
-A BFA must comply with specific legal requirements under the Family Law Act 1975 for it to be legally binding.
-The Court may set aside the agreement if these requirements are unmet.
+• One of the main concerns is whether the agreement will be upheld in court.
+A BFA must comply with specific legal requirements for it to be legally binding.
+BFAs can often be challenged because they didn’t meet some requirement.

 Solutions